AlejandroFizZaro/React-Express-app/README.md

     npm run start dev

-  Note: You can restore the default values in the user (Users, Teachers and Students) database by typing the following command lines:
+  Note: You can restore the default values in the Users, Teachers and Students database by typing the following command lines:

 	npm run unseed